FAIRmat-NFDI/pynxtools-mpes/docs/tutorial/standalone.md

-# Convert multi-dimensional photoemission spectroscopy (MPES) data and metadata to NeXus
+# Convert MPES data and metadata to NeXus

 ## Who is this tutorial for?